The

 been a losing battle) relished this 'loophole' which would have tripled

 the forces on our side.
-When Madison figured it out and I sent that information to France
+When Madison figured this one out I sent it to France.

-the King of France said it was declared brilliant and the King of France wanted to make Madison a subject
+The King of France said it was brilliant and that he wanted to make Madison a subject

 of France.
-He was offered a tremendous amount of money just to review treaties for France but thought it might have been a conflict of interest.
+Madison was offered a tremendous amount of money just to review treaties for France but thought it might have been a conflict of interest.

-****This is how we could have started a World War.
-George
+****This is how we could have started an even bigger World War I. George

-Washington's had four agents, two teams, as trusted
+Washington had four agents, two teams, who were trusted

 gun crews on English ships.
 They had U.S. made detonators

-with timed delay fuses which were to be put into the barrel
+with time delay fuses which were to be put into the barrel

 of cannons behind the cannon ball which were not quite seated all